 After that, I worked at co-ordinating Internet Advocacy at the Committee to Protect Journalists.
 If you're in trouble for committing acts of journalism, let CPJ know: they may be able to help.
 They're a damn sight more effective than most committees, let me tell you that.

 A carefully hidden note for the curious: my frequently flippant manner belies the seriousness with which I take my job.
 I've seen friends imprisoned and their lives threatened or prematurely ended because of those who want to shut down free speech or use technology to curtail basic human rights.
-I promised those friends that I'd deploy every skill I had to achieve change.
+I swore to those friends that I'd deploy every skill I had to achieve change.
 One of the best weapons my side has is that we're funnier.
 So be warned, or something.

 You can always mail me at email@example.com.
 If I don't reply - mail me again.
 I don't mind being reminded.
 The longer it takes me to write a reply, the more important the original e-mail seems to be.